siphomateke/quantum-router/README.md

 ![Screenshot of MTN router interface](img/mtn_router.png?raw=true)

-This extension aims to offer a sleeker and more modern alternative UI to the router while adding some new features;
+This app aims to offer a sleeker and more modern alternative UI to the router while adding some new features;

 ![Screenshot of QuantumRouter interface](img/quantum_router.png?raw=true)